Liv-Coder/FlutLock/memory-bank/activeContext.md

 ## Current Work Focus

 The current development focus has been on completing the short-term sprint tasks and preparing for medium-term feature developments.
-Major accomplishments include implementing support for custom signing configuration names in build.gradle, improving error handling and user feedback mechanisms, creating detailed documentation for all configuration options, and establishing a robust cross-platform testing infrastructure that runs on Windows, macOS, and Linux.
+Major accomplishments include implementing support for custom signing configuration names in build.gradle, improving error handling and user feedback mechanisms, creating detailed documentation for all configuration options, establishing a robust cross-platform testing infrastructure that runs on Windows, macOS, and Linux, and enhancing build.gradle.kts file handling for Flutter projects.

 The next development phase will focus on implementing Flutter flavor support, which builds upon the custom signing configuration work.
 This will allow for different build variants (development, staging, production) with their own signing configurations and settings.